unisa-acg/reference-generators-demo/cartesian_pose_controller/doc/cartesian_pose_controller_parameters.md

-## root_link_frame
+## kinematics.tip

-Specifies the root link frame.
-This frame is used as the reference frame for the task space references received by the controller.
-Note that this parameter must match the root link, as the kinematics interface assumes this.
+Specifies the end effector link of the robot description used by the kinematics plugin.

 * Type: `string`
-* Default Value: "world"
-* Read only: True

 *Constraints:*
  - parameter is not empty